paduanton/EyeSee-API/readme.md

 * email
 * password

-On success, user information and API token will be returned:
+On success, an API token will be returned with the type of it and its timing to expire:
 ```json
 {
     "access_token": "eyJ0eXAiOiJKV1QiLCJhbGciOiJSUzI1NiIsImp0aSI6Ic4ZDAwNG",